Join us for Admission Shadow-a-Student Day

 7:45 a.m.-3 p.m.

 Shadow-a-Student Day is the perfect opportunity to experience a day-in-the-life of an SAS student.

 - Attend our special Martin Luther King, Jr. Day chapel service

 At St. Andrew's-Sewanee School the Theatre is a space for learning and for creating.
 Formal theatre courses focus on collaborative skills, scenework, types of performance and acting methods.
 Students in both Middle School and the Upper School have the opportunity to audition for productions throughout the year.
 Most years, the school stages two major productions including one musical.

-SAS Theatre productions in recent years have included: Cinderella, The Ants, The Adventures of Tom Sawyer, Sweeney Todd, Comedy of Errors, Godzilla, a festival of one-act plays, and a revue of Broadway show tunes.
+SAS Theatre productions in recent years have included: Cinderella, The Ants, The Adventures of Tom Sawyer, Sweeney Todd, Comedy of Errors, Godzilla, Metamorphoses, a festival of one-act plays, an original collaboration, and a revue of Broadway show tunes.

 Originally a gymnasium built in 1929 - with its own boxing-ring!, the theatre was transformed in 1981 to provide a spacious classroom and rehearsal studio where students work on acting, improvisation, ensemble skills, creative movement, mask work and classical drama.
 The adjacent scenery workshop provides space to hone the diverse skills of the backstage world, including carpentry, costuming, scene painting and occasionally special projects, such as puppetry and maskmaking.